Glossary

 Average Maturity refers to the weighted average time until the principal amount of a set of financial obligations, such as loans, bonds, or accounts receivables, is due for repayment.
 It is a crucial metric in financial management, helping businesses and investors assess the risk and liquidity associated with outstanding debts or investments.

-In the context of accounts receivable, average maturity indicates the average period before receivables are expected to be collected.
-A shorter maturity period suggests faster cash inflows, while a longer maturity can indicate potential liquidity constraints or increased credit risk.
+In the context of accounts receivable, it indicates the average period before receivables are expected to be collected.
+A shorter period suggests faster cash inflows, while a longer one can indicate potential liquidity constraints or increased credit risk.

 Table of Content :